About 8AKP

 This type of therapy includes helping with difficulties such as postnatal depression, anxiety, feeding or sleeping problems, and attachment disorders.

-• Couples Therapy is different to one-to-one therapy because the therapist will be working primarily with the presenting relationship which is made up of two parts, the individual people who are in the relationship.
+• Couples Counselling is different to one-to-one therapy because the therapist will be working primarily with the presenting relationship between the two people who are in the relationship.

 A couples therapist will have specialist training in being able to help you understand what each individual brings to the relationship and how you communicate with each other in order to uncover how difficulties have arisen and how they might be solved.